architecture-decomposition-framework/adf-documentation-template/template/architecture-documentation-en.md

 - they are often not as fixed as they may seem,
 - they limit the solution space, and
 - they may be outdated when the project finally starts.

-### 1.4.
-Stakeholders

-A stakeholder is a person or organization that (directly or indirectly) influences the requirements of a system or that is affected by the system.

-- What are the key stakeholders of the system?
-  - Internal and external stakeholders
-  - Direct stakeholders such as: Users, operation staff, developers, test team, support team, ...
-  - Indirect stakeholders such as: Managers, Marketing, ...
-- What are the respective activities and responsibilities of each stakeholder?
-- What are their respective concerns?
-That is, what is important to them in the system and what is their respective expectation?

 ### 1.5.
 Document goals